mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 Thimlu butted in.
 "This is of utmost importance," he said with a smirk on his face.
 "A magistrate would surely look the other way at sentencing."

-Jesse shouted back at him, "Whose side are you on here?!"
+Jathi shouted back at him, "Whose side are you on here?!"

 I was astonished.
-Jesse was always so calm and now he was the most animated I had ever seen him.
+Jathi was always so calm and now he was the most animated I had ever seen him.
 He sighed and sat back, turning it over in his head.
 I rose from the desk and paced the floor across from him, pausing to admire the old wood floor that countless messengers before him had walked upon.

 I tried to convince him again, "I can't think of any better way to do it."